MeridianDollar/lending-deployment/README.md

 ```

-## Interact with OmniDex Lending in Mainnet via console
+## Interact with Meridian Lending in Mainnet via console

-You can interact with OmniDex Lending at Mainnet network using the Hardhat console, in the scenario where the frontend is down or you want to interact directly.
-You can check the deployed addresses at https://docs.omnidex.finance/developers/deployed-contracts.
+You can interact with Meridian Lending at Mainnet network using the Hardhat console, in the scenario where the frontend is down or you want to interact directly.
+You can check the deployed addresses at https://docs.meridian.finance/developers/deployed-contracts.

 Run the Hardhat console pointing to the Mainnet network: